parthchandak02/ibkr-ibind-rest-api/README.md

 ## Support

-For issues and support:
+For support, please:
-1. Check the troubleshooting guide
+1. Check the documentation
 2. Review existing issues
-3. Create a new issue with detailed information
+3. Create a new issue if needed